DistrictOfJoban/JCM-Docs/docs/dev/scripting/index.md

 One may consider this as an unofficial continuation for the NTE Scripting Feature.

+To learn more about compatibility and migration from NTE, please check out the [Migration from NTE](./articles/nte_migration.md) page.

 ## Introduction
 ### What is Scripting in JCM?
 Essentially it allows you to use **JavaScript** to insert custom logic into the game, which will be executed and widens the possibilities of the MTR Mod.